 Appendix B deals with line capacity.
 It is focused on High Speed lines because of their innate importance and because they have certain characteristics not present with other categories.
 These are a consequence of the necessity to decelerate on the main line before diverging at a junction, because of speed limitations of the points.
+Medium Speed Railways share the same properties, except the need for diverging trains to decelerate on the main line.
+Both categories allow for a mixture of non-stop and stopping trains, with appropriate provision for overtaking.
+This imposes some necessary constraints, including, (astonishingly when first encountered, but natural and inevitable once understood,) the limitation of the line speed to only a small set of specific values.
+Metros are also dealt with.
+These have seemingly very different properties, since all trains stop at all stations, but the same underlying principles still apply, just applied rather differently.
+Finally, some account is given of resilience, and here, overtaking railways and metros do differ fundamentally.
 Appendix C deals with calculating journey times.
 This is actually fairly trivial, but there are so many special cases to take into account.
 I particularly recommend the elegant concept of Propinquant Junctions.
 Fortunately, all this stuff is very readily automated in spreadsheets.